-As a first approximation, it seems that the December 6th, 2006 Moreton wave event is better explained by a blast-wave scenario, in which a single source, compact and expansive, causes a spherical coronal shock wave.
-A blast-wave could be initiated by a pressure pulse, or by an impulsive 3D piston, generating a perturbation that steepens into a shock.
+As a first approximation, it seems that the December 6, 2006 Moreton wave event is better explained by a blast-wave scenario, in which a single source, compact and expansive, causes a spherical coronal shock wave.
+A blast-wave could be initiated by a pressure pulse or by an impulsive 3D piston, generating a perturbation that steepens into a shock.
 Moreover, the pressure pulse could be generated by the flare itself (flare-ignited wave scenario, H1, Vršnak et al. 2006).

-Accordingly with Temmer et al. (2009) and Pomoell et al. (2008), a Moreton wave event can also be produced by a strong and impulsive acceleration of a source acting as a temporary piston.
-Therefore, the scenario of a CME-induced piston mechanism (hypothesis H2) can be related to the motion of the top of a rising flux rope (Chen et al. 2002; 2005a; 2005b) or to the motion of both sides of the flux rope, when the flanks expands (Muhr et al. 2010; Veronig et al. 2008).
-Temmer et al. (2009) suggested that the lateral motion of the CME flanks is the more reliable source of a Moreton event.
-Instead, Narukage et al. (2008) proposed that not the CME itself but the erupting filament can act as a piston being responsible of the Moreton waves generation.
-Balasubramaniam et al. (2010) argued that the December 6th, 2006 Moreton wave event is a consequence of the variation of the Lorentz force applied to the photosphere and due to a large change in the coronal magnetic field that had lead to the main acceleration phase of a CME.
-The peak of this force, that occurred at $t \approx 18:42:00$ UT, shows a well coincidence with the onset times obtained in this paper (see Table 1).
+According to Temmer et al. (2009) and Pomoell et al. (2008), a Moreton wave event can also be produced by a strong and impulsive acceleration of a source acting as a temporary piston.
+Therefore, the scenario of a CME-induced piston mechanism (hypothesis H2) can be related to the motion of the top of a rising flux rope (Chen et al. 2002, 2005a,b) or to the motion of the two sides of the flux rope when the flanks expand (Muhr et al. 2010; Veronig et al. 2008).
+Temmer et al. (2009) suggested that the lateral motion of the CME flanks is the more reliable source for a Moreton event.
+Conversely, Narukage et al. (2008) proposed that not the CME itself but the erupting filament can act as a piston that is responsible for the Moreton wave generation.
+Balasubramaniam et al. (2010) argued that the December 6, 2006 Moreton wave event is a consequence of the variation of the Lorentz force applied to the photosphere and caused by a substantial change in the coronal magnetic field that had led to the main acceleration phase of a CME.
+The peak of this force, which occurred at $t \approx 18:42:00$ UT, shows a good coincidence with the onset times obtained in this paper (see Table 1).

-Since not large acceleration values are expected for the top of the CME ejection, a lateral acceleration $\approx 4.5-5.5$ km sec-2 would give account of the time and distance needed for the Moreton shock formation.
-Thus, Balasubramaniam et al. (2010) postulated that the eruption of the western arcade is responsible for the CME ejection and consequently of the Moreton coronal shock.
+Because no high acceleration values are expected for the top of the CME, a lateral acceleration $\approx 4.5-5.5$ km s-2 would account for the time and distance needed for the Moreton shock formation.
+Thus, Balasubramaniam et al. (2010) postulated that the eruption of the western arcade is responsible for the CME and consequently for the Moreton coronal shock.

-The RP Q_0 is located to the east of the western arcade, in the direction of the flaring region.
+The RP $Q_0$ is located to the east of the western arcade, in the direction of the flaring region.
 This position is not coincident with any of the likely sources of the disturbance.
-However, this inconsistency could be attributed to inhomogeneities of the medium that distort the initial shock formation and not to a real location of its origin, i.e. the gradient in the Alfvén speed in the border of the AR could retard the shock formation towards the AR.
-Although there is evidence of an halo-type CME, detailed observations are not available in order to analyze its relation with the Moreton wave.
+However, this inconsistency could be attributed to inhomogeneities of the medium that distort the initial shock formation and not to a real location of its origin, i.e., the gradient in the Alfvén speed at the border of the AR could retard the shock formation toward the AR.
+Although there is evidence of a halo-type CME, detailed observations are not available to analyze its relation with the Moreton wave.
 There is also a lack of EIT observations to study related coronal transients.
-Therefore, the scenario of a CME-induced piston mechanism, as suggested by Balasubramaniam et al. (2010), cannot be examined in more detail.
+Therefore, the scenario of a CMEinduced piston mechanism, as suggested by Balasubramaniam et al. (2010), cannot be examined in more detail.